pankajyadav05/lead-pse-ss/README.md

 ## TASK

-1. Connect prosthesis to Grafana.
+1. Connect Prometheus to Grafana.
 2. Load a sample dashboard in Grafana using a provided `grafana.json` file.
 3. Add a new `stat` metric `random_sum` in this.